 Regarding the proper temperature, you’ll need to pay close attention to the type of hibiscus you’re growing.
 There are two main types of hibiscus: tropical hibiscus and hardy hibiscus.

 Tropical hibiscus is native to hot areas where temperatures rarely dip below 50°F. Therefore, they may begin to experience decreases in health (such as yellowing leaves) if temperatures consistently fall below 50°F.

-If you are expecting a cold snap, you can move potted tropical hibiscus indoors or cover outdoor plants with row-cover or a blanket.
-Just make sure to remove the covering when the sun comes out and temperatures warm.
+If you are expecting a cold snap, you can move potted tropical hibiscus indoors or cover outdoor plants with a row-cover or a blanket.
+Just remove the covering when the sun comes out and temperatures warm.

 Hardy hibiscus, on the other hand, can survive temperatures below low 0°F. However, this type of hibiscus will lose its leaves when colder weather arrives.

 Like all plants, hibiscus needs a variety of nutrients to thrive.

 Yellow leaves can indicate that hibiscus plants are deficient in one or more nutrients.
 One way to determine what nutrients they may lack is by looking at which leaves are yellow.